rafsaf/minimal-fastapi-postgres-template/README.md

 ```

-Note, we are using super powerful SQLAlchemy feature here - you can read more about this fairy new syntax based on dataclasses [in this topic in docs](https://docs.sqlalchemy.org/en/14/orm/declarative_styles.html#example-two-dataclasses-with-declarative-table).
+Note, we are using super powerful SQLAlchemy feature here - you can read more about this fairy new syntax based on dataclasses [in this topic in the docs](https://docs.sqlalchemy.org/en/14/orm/declarative_styles.html#example-two-dataclasses-with-declarative-table).

 <br>